tsengyuhan/fxck-in-movie/README.md

 </br>

-🐾 This is a course project for learning <a href="https://d3js.org/" target="_blank">d3.js</a> and data visualization.
+🐾 This is a course project for learning [d3.js](https://d3js.org/) and data visualization.
 In this [documentation](/documentation.pdf), you can find out how data was processed and the visual design of the project.